 When students submit an assessment task, teachers will provide both feedback and feed-forward strategies.

-- Feedback is comments about a student's achievement towards task outcomes. - Feed-forward is comments that identify specific strategies and/or targets for further improvement.
+- Feedback is comments about a student's achievement towards task outcomes. - Feed-forward is comments that identify specific strategies and advice for future improvement for students to action/implement.

 EFFECTIVE FEED-FORWARD

 Effective feed-forward: